 The decision-making process to determine, review and implement the guidelines

 The Board has established a Compensation Committee.
-The Compensation Committee’s tasks include preparing the Board’s decision to propose guidelines for senior executive remuneration.
+The Compensation Committee’s tasks include preparing the Board’s decision to propose guidelines for salary and other remuneration to senior executives.
 The Board shall prepare a proposal for new guidelines at least every fourth year and submit it to the General Meeting.
 The guidelines shall be in force until new guidelines are adopted by the General Meeting.
-The Compensation Committee shall also monitor and evaluate programs for variable remuneration for the senior executives, the application of the guidelines for senior executive remuneration as well as the current remuneration structures and compensation levels in the Company.
+The Compensation Committee shall also monitor and evaluate programs for variable remuneration for the senior executives, the application of the guidelines for salary and other remuneration to senior executives as well as the current remuneration structures and compensation levels in the Company.
 The members of the Compensation Committee are independent of the Company and its senior executives.
 The CEO and other members of the senior executives do not participate in the Board’s processing of and resolutions regarding remuneration-related matters in so far as they are affected by such matters.

 Derogation from the guidelines